ariatemplates/usermanual/src/latest/tools/code_standards.md

       <td>1</td>
       <td>JsLint</td>
       <td>
 We are using JsLint.
 New classes should trigger no errors.
-Please take a look to our [JsLint rules](#JsLint_rules).
+Please take a look to our [#jslint-rules](#jslint-rules).
       </td>
     </tr>
 									<tr>